JalaliLabUCLA/phycv/README.md

 ## Introduction
 PhyCV is a Physics-inspired Computer Vision Python library.
+PhyCV has a new class of computer vision algorithms that emulates the propagation of light through a physical medium with natural and engineered diffractive properties followed by coherent detection.
+Unlike traditional algorithms that are a sequence of hand-crafted empirical rules, physics-inspired algorithms leverage physical laws of nature as blueprints.
+These algorithms can, in principle, be implemented in real physical devices for fast and efficient computation.
 Currently, PhyCV includes Phase-Stretch Transform (PST) and Phase-Stretch Adaptive Gradient-field Extractor (PAGE).
 Each algorthm has CPU and GPU versions.

 ## Installation
 The GPU versions depend on `PyTorch`, make sure that you have `CUDA` setup before the installation.